Some properties of congruence lattices of path semigroups: Proof of the main results

-We denote by $T$ the $K$-vector space whose basis is the set of all paths in $Q$ but not in the subquiver $Q'$.
+Denote by $T$ the $K$-vector space with a basis the set of all paths in $Q$ but not in the subquiver $Q'$.
 It is easy to see that $T$ is a special algebraic ideal.
-Indeed, for any path $\xi$ in $T$ and $x, y$ in $S$, if $x\xi y\neq 0$, then $x\xi y$ is a path not in the subquiver $Q'$, that is, $x\xi y \in T$.
+Indeed, for any path $\xi$ in $T$ and $x, y$ in $S_Q$, if $x\xi y\neq 0$, then $x\xi y$ is a path not in the subquiver $Q'$, that is, $x\xi y \in T$.